Reuben Saltzman

 • Drain the water out of your faucets.
 See How to Prevent Your Outside Faucets from Freezing.

-• Remove any pond pumps and store the pump in your basement in a 5-gallon bucket filled with water.
-This will help to prevent the seals from drying out.
+• Remove any pond pumps and store them in your basement in a 5-gallon bucket filled with water.
+This will help prevent the seals from drying out.

 • If you have a utility sink in your garage, drain the water from the pipes and dump some RV anti-freeze into the drain.